sindresorhus/term-img/readme.md

 Type: `string` `number`

-The width and height are given as a number followed by a unit, or the word "auto".
+The width and height are given as a number followed by a unit, or the word `'auto'`.

 - `N`: N character cells.
 - `Npx`: N pixels.